emmaglorypraise/emmaglorypraise/README.md

 ## Hi, I'm Glory Praise Emmanuel 👋

-I am a Software Engineer with 5+ years building backend systems, Web3 infrastructure, and full-stack applications.
+I am a Software Engineer with 5+ years of experience building backend systems, Web3 infrastructure, and full-stack applications.

 I work primarily in Rust and TypeScript, with deep experience across EVM, Bitcoin, Polkadot, and Stellar ecosystems.